 Right to respect for freedom of thought, conscience and religion

 During care planning process, nursing staff are aware of patient's beliefs around spiritual care and these are respected.
+The ward staff support patients' religions and beliefs as long as it does not affect other patients.

 Non-discrimination